SAP/luigi/docs/luigi-client-api.md

 ## splitView

 Split view
-Allows to open a micro-frontend in a split screen in the lower part of the content area.
+Allows to open a micro frontend in a split screen in the lower part of the content area.
 Open it by calling `const splitViewHandle = LuigiClient.linkManager().openAsSplitView`.
 At a given time, you can open only one split view.
 It closes automatically when you navigate to a different route.
 When you call `handle.collapse()`, the split view gets destroyed.
 It recreates when you use `handle.expand()`.
 `openAsSplitView` returns an instance of the split view handle.
 The functions, actions, and event handlers listed below allow you to control and manage the split view.